 In fact, the conflict in Yemen is rooted in internal disputes.
 Try to stay with me...

 In 2011, a nationwide uprising akin to those in Tunisia and Egypt deposed the country's autocratic leader, Ali Abdullah Saleh.
 There was before his successor, the Saudi- and U.S.-backed Abd Rabbuh Mansur Hadi, took over – he ran unopposed.
 And there was no relief from the terrible poverty, unemployment, and government corruption that brought about the popular revolt.

 So a few months ago, a reformist movement and militia called the Houthis – which had launched a handful of rebellions against Saleh in the past – took advantage of widespread discontent to conquer the capital, Sanaa.
 Hadi fled into exile, and the Saudis started bombing shortly thereafter.

 Since then, local militias in central and southern Yemen have fiercely resisted the Houthis and army units still loyal to Saleh, who is with his former foes.
 Meanwhile, a local franchise of al-Qaeda is fighting everybody.

 In short, it's terribly complicated, and the bombs aren't helping.

-The Yemenis caught in this crossfire were already thirsty and hungry before the war – unlike their Saudi neighbors, they don't have a lucrative oil supply.
+The Yemenis caught in this crossfire were already thirsty and hungry before the war – unlike their Saudi neighbors, a lucrative oil supply.
 Now, with Yemen's borders closed, its airports shut down, and Arab navies enforcing an embargo at sea, the situation is breathtaking in its desperation.